-How Long Do I Want to Study Abroad?2
+How Long Do I Want to Study Abroad?

-How Well Do I Need to Know the Language?
 2

+How Well Do I Need to Know the Language?. .2

-How Do I Behave in a Foreign Culture?3
+How Do I Behave in a Foreign Culture?
+2

-Will My Credits and Financial Aid Transfer?3
+Will My Credits and Financial Aid Transfer?
+2

 Where Can I Learn about FSU Programs?
 3

+Study Abroad Checklist 3

-Where Can I Learn about Other Programs?3
+Where Can I Learn about Other Programs?
+4

-Study Abroad Checklist4

-Additional Resources4
+Additional Resources

-- What will I study? - How will my interests, major, language skills, and career choice affect my course selection? - How is the culture different than my own and how will I come to understand it? - How do these countries respond to foreign visitors, specifically Americans? - What kind of documents, permits, visa, and health considerations do I need to arrange? - Do I want to work to offset the cost of my experience?
+- Do I need my credits to transfer to FSU or is the experience valuable without credit (or possibly delaying my graduation)? - To which countries are my language skills, finances, and cultural/academic interests suited? - What will I study? - How will my interests, major, language skills, and career choice affect my course selection? - How is the culture different than my own, and how will I come to understand it? - How do these countries respond to foreign visitors, specifically Americans? - What kinds of documents, permits, visas, and healthcare support do I need to arrange? - Do I want to work to offset the cost of my experience?
 If so, will I need a work permit?
-Is it feasible to work and maintain my academics in a different educational system? - Will I travel alone or with others? - What are my social and relationship needs and how will I meet them in this new environment? - Do my thoughts about finances include transportation to and from the country (e.g., airfare), transportation within the country, tuition, books and supplies, documentation/ passport/permit fees, food and living costs, differences in the exchange rate, climatic differences, and possible emergencies?
+Is it feasible to work and maintain my academics in a different educational system? - Will I travel alone or with others? - What are my social and relationship needs, and how will I meet them in this new environment? - Do my thoughts about finances include transportation to and from the country (e.g., airfare), transportation within the country, tuition, books and supplies, documentation/ passport/permit fees, food and living costs, differences in the exchange rate, climatic differences, and possible emergencies?
 Do I need insurance?